csrg-utfsm/csrg-utfsm.github.io/abstract.md

 ## Paradigm Shift
 Other issue to be considered, is the change in paradigms since the days ACS was initially coded.
 15+ years ago, the existence of heterogeneous CPU architectures (SPARC, x86, s390), each one with it's corresponding O.S., implicated the challenge of creating code that should deploy and execute in as much of the OSes it could, which meant, handling many options.

-Today, Linux is available for almost every existing architecture, with the OSes available for servers, narrowed down to Debian, CentOS or OpenSUSE.
+Today, Linux is available for almost every existing architecture, with the available server OSes, narrowed down to Debian, CentOS or OpenSUSE.

 ## [](#Benefits) Benefits
  - Easier Updating/Patching